 Waters and his great backing band returned for an encore that started with acoustic-based versions of both “Vera” and “Bring the Boys Back Home” that were really affecting, particularly the latter, removed from The Wall’s more bombastic touches.
 Finally, the show closed with “Comfortably Numb,” which was to be expected save for the appearance (on the Sunday show) of hometown legend Eddie Vedder to sing the Gilmour vocal parts.
 It was a genuine surprise that further elevated both the song and the United Center audience.
 After singing his parts, Vedder strapped on Waters’ trademark black acoustic guitar to help the band bring the song and show home.
 Sharing as they do a similar artistic and political temperament, the pairing was not as odd as one might think.
 The affection between the two rock titans was heartfelt, as was the moment itself.

 Though he’s been on an amazing touring run since coming back to live performance in 1999, Waters has stated that this may be his final go-around.
 Sad as it may be to hear (as we only have so many legends of his stature left), Waters has absolutely nothing left to prove.
-He conquered the world as a young man with Pink Floyd and though he had a rocky start, has since triumphed as a solo artist.
+He conquered the world as a young man with Pink Floyd and though he had a rocky start after the group split up, has since triumphed as a solo artist.
 His was the more challenging path than Gilmour’s, initially relying less on the Floyd brand for survival.
 But as the wonderfully retro Is This the Life We Really Want? and Us + Them tour make clear, Waters still has a lot to say and the same poetic and conceptual gifts that have captivated rock fans across generations.
 The lunatic is still on the grass.